 What is an Endpoint Security Tool?

 An endpoint security tool is software dedicated to tracking, monitor, and managing the myriad of endpoint devices used by the organization.
 While some tools are similar to conventional corporate security software like antivirus and internet security software, endpoint security tools integrate additional features specifically designed for endpoint devices.
 These can include mobile device management, mobile security, device or memory encryption, intrusion detection, or remote wipe capabilities.

 Some of the threats that endpoint security tools are designed to deal with include:

 - Drive-by downloads

 - Memory-based or fileless attacks

 - Advanced persistent threats

 While both endpoint security and antivirus software have the same goal — namely device protection – each one is a different tool with distinct features and capabilities.

-Conventional antivirus software is meant to protect a specific type of device, such as PCs, smartphones or tablets.
+Conventional antivirus software is meant to protect a specific type of device, such as a PC, smartphone, or tablet.
 They were originally designed to protect desktops from computer viruses and were usually OS-specific.
-Today’s antivirus suites can guard against more threats like ransomware, adware and spyware, and other malicious programs.
+Today’s antivirus suites can guard against more threats like ransomware, adware, spyware, and other malicious programs.